 In the waterfall model basically 4 different phases– requirement gathering and analysis phase, software design, programmed implementation and testing, and maintenance.
 All 4 phases are coming one by one in the given above order.

 The first phase of this model is requirement gathering and analysis, all possible system requirements for developing a particular software are observed and determined.
-This in turn depends on the software requirement specifications which include detailed information about the wishes of the end-user.
-Based on this a Requirement Specification.
+This in turn depends on the software requirement specifications which include detailed information about the wishes of the end user.
+Based on this a Requirement Specification is.

 The V Model is considered best for the waterfall model.
 In this model, the development and testing activities are carried out side by side in the downhill and uphill shapes.
 Here development and testing phases work parallelly.
 Also, testing begins at the unit level and reaches toward the integration of the entire system.

 In the Agile model, requirements, and solutions are developed by the collaboration between various cross-functional teams.
 The agile model is also known as an iterative and incremental model.
-The agile software testing model focus on process flexibility and customer satisfaction by rapid delivery of working software product and by breaking the product into little incremental builds.
+The agile software testing model focuses on process flexibility and customer satisfaction by rapid delivery of working software products and by breaking the product into little incremental builds.

-This software testing model is almost similar to the Agile model, but with more attention on risk analysis.
+This software testing model is almost similar to the Agile model but with more attention to risk analysis.
 The different phases of the spiral model are – planning, risk analysis, engineering, and evaluation.
 In this case, you need to collect the requirements and perform the risk assessment at the base level and every upper spiral builds on it.